 Although Google Analytics and Search Console seem very similar at first, they have distinct qualities, and it’s crucial that you allow them to work together.
 Google Analytics allows you to see who is visiting your site (how many visitors you’re getting, how they’re finding your site, how much time they spend on your site, and where they’re coming from); while Google Search Console gives you more internal information (who is linking to you, if there are problems on your site, and which keywords your site is appearing for in search results).

 When the two accounts are linked together, you can pull very insightful reports that will help you enhance your website.
 How do you link them?
 In the upper right hand corner of your Search Console dashboard, click on the gear icon, then click “Google Analytics Property.”
-Choose the Google Analytics account you want to be linked to your Search Console and click “Save” and you’re all done!
+Choose the Google Analytics account you want to be linked to your Search Console and click “Save” and you’re done!